Infinnitor/connect4-pygame/README.md

 # connect4-pygame [currently unstable]
-A very simple version of the game Connect 4, written in Pygame
+A very simple version of the game Connect 4, written in Python with Pygame

 # To do: